Intevation/intelmq-fody-backend/README.md

 ```
 fody-adduser --user <username> --password <password>
 ```

+## Same authentication as IntelMQ Manager

+You can use the same authentication for IntelMQ Fody as for the IntelMQ Manager.

+1. From `/etc/intelmq/api-config.json` copy the value of the field `session_store` (on Debian/Ubuntu it is likely `/var/lib/dbconfig-common/sqlite3/intelmq-api/intelmqapi`).
+Short command: `jq -r .session_store /etc/intelmq/api-config.json`
+2. In `/etc/intelmq/fody-session.conf` set this value for the field `session_store`.
+3. Run `sudo systemctl restart apache2` to make the change effective, restarting IntelMQ Fody's Backend.

 # Track db changes by user
 Only the module `contactdb_api` exposes the ability to write changes to the db.